‘Pops, I didn’t do it’: The heartbreak of Richard Torrez Jr. over the gold medal he didn’t win

 This was going to be the biggest day for U.S. men’s Olympic boxing in at least 17 years, since Andre Ward won the last American male gold, with Torrez and lightweight Keyshawn Davis in essentially revenge fights with gold medals at stake.

-Then came two split-decision losses in two close fights and two silvers that still gave the U.S. three silver medals overall along with a bronze to make Tokyo its best boxing Olympics this century.
+Then came two losses in two close fights and two silvers that still gave the U.S. three silver medals overall along with a bronze to make Tokyo its best boxing Olympics this century.
 Davis had accepted his silver with a shrug and an acknowledgement that such losses happen in Olympic boxing, especially to a fighter such as Cruz, who is essentially a professional amateur and not a rising pro such as Davis who could use the Olympics as a kind of promotion for his career.

 “I’m proud because I put my professional career on hold, put my money on hold to accomplish my dream and I did that,” Davis said.
 “A lot of people wouldn’t take that risk or that opportunity to put what they have on hold when everything was going their way.”